Since 2013, Bombas customers have helped donate over

 2019

-Through working closely with our Giving Partners we learn that underwear and t-shirts are the second- and third-most requested clothing items in homeless shelters—so we start making those, too.
+Through working closely with our Giving Partner Organizations we learn that underwear and t-shirts are the second- and third-most requested clothing items by our Giving Partner Organizations—so we start making those, too.

 Everyday Goods that do good

-Simply put, our customers generate donations through each purchase, we send those donations to organizations around the country, and those organizations (our Giving Partners) distribute the clothing items to people who need them.
+Simply put, our customers generate donations through each purchase, we send those donations to organizations around the country, and those organizations (our Giving Partner Organizations) distribute the clothing items to people who need them.
 Learn more about the specifics of the process here.

 2020